NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 $ ./db-stop.sh
 ```

-Once database has been created, it can be stopped and started by sourcing
+Once the database has been created, it can be stopped and started by sourcing
-your environment file as necessary and then `db-stop.sh` and `db-start.sh`.
+your environment file as necessary and then running `db-stop.sh` and `db-start.sh`, respectively.
 `db-start.sh` will display the the current DB_PORT etc. values.
 These
 values are required when configuring the workflow, and the current values
 are written out to a `db-env-vars-TS.txt` file (where TS is a timestamp) each
 time the database is started.

-You can print the current contents of the database with `db-print.sh`.`db-reset.sh`
+You can print the current contents of the database with `db-print.sh`.
-will delete the contents of the tables.
+`db-reset.sh` will delete the contents of the tables.

 ### Local Database